danlidennydeng/react-gopinav/README.md

 A class component that implements either one or both of the lifecycle methods getDerivedStateFromError or componentDidCatch becomes an error boundary.

 The static method getDerivedStateFromError method is used to render a fallback UI after an error is thrown and the componentDidCatch method is used to log the error information.

+Summary

+Error boundaries are React components that catch JavaScript error in their child component tree, log those errors, and display a fall-back UI.

+A class component becomes an Error Boundary by defining either or both of getDerivedStateFromError and componentDidCatch lifecycle methods

+The placement of the Error Boundary also matters as it controls if the entire app should have the fall-back UI or just the component causing the problem.

+Provide a way to gracefully handler error in application code.

+(cannot catch event handling error, use JavaScript try and catch)